oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 # Protocol Overview

-Following is an end-to-end sequence of a typical step-up authentication scenario implemented according to this specification.
+The following is an end-to-end sequence of a typical step-up authentication scenario implemented according to this specification.
 The scenario assumes that, before the sequence described below takes place, the client already obtained an access token for the protected resource.

 !---